wennergr/worktracker/README.md

 ## Integration with Alfred 2
-Worklog integrates with alfred 2 workflow.
+Worktracker integrates with alfred 2 workflow.

 See the [alfred2](alfred2) folder for more details